syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Getting-Started.md

 ## Creating AutoComplete control in AXML layout

 Create a new blank application for Android using Visual Studio.
-Add reference to the required assemblies in project.
+Add reference to the required assemblies in the project.

-Add the below code in the Main.axml file to include SfAutoComplete control.
+Add the following code in the Main.axml file to include SfAutoComplete control.

 {% tabs %}